flightpathdata/flightpathdata/flightpath-data.md

 # Development and Operations

-Preboarding data file feeds before they land in your data lake, applications, or analytics lowers risk and reduces costs. <a href='https://www.csvpath.org'>CsvPath Framework</a>
+Preboarding data file feeds before they land in your data lake, applications, analytics, or AI lowers risk and reduces costs. <a href='https://www.csvpath.org'>CsvPath Framework</a>
 is the leading data preboarding infrastructure.

 FlightPath Data supports both a development and operations.
 It makes development more agile by: